Quality-Aware Image-Text Alignment for Real-World Image Quality Assessment

 17 Mar 2024 · Lorenzo Agnolucci, Leonardo Galteri, Marco Bertini ·

 No-Reference Image Quality Assessment (NR-IQA) focuses on designing methods to measure image quality in alignment with human perception when a high-quality reference image is unavailable.
-The reliance on annotated Mean Opinion Scores (MOS) in the majority of state-of-the-art NR-IQA approaches limits their scalability and broader applicability to real-world scenarios.
-To overcome this limitation, we propose QualiCLIP (Quality-aware CLIP), a CLIP-based self-supervised opinion-unaware method that does not require labeled MOS.
-In particular, we introduce a quality-aware image-text alignment strategy to make CLIP generate representations that correlate with the inherent quality of the images.
+The reliance on human-annotated Mean Opinion Score (MOS) in the majority of state-of-the-art NR-IQA approaches limits their scalability and broader applicability to real-world scenarios.
+To overcome this limitation, we propose QualiCLIP (Quality-aware CLIP), a CLIP-based self-supervised opinion-unaware method that does not require MOS.
+In particular, we introduce a quality-aware image-text alignment strategy to make CLIP generate quality-aware image representations.
 Starting from pristine images, we synthetically degrade them with increasing levels of intensity.
-Then, we train CLIP to rank these degraded images based on their similarity to quality-related antonym text prompts, while guaranteeing consistent representations for images with comparable quality.
-Our method achieves state-of-the-art performance on several datasets with authentic distortions.
-Moreover, despite not requiring MOS, QualiCLIP outperforms supervised methods when their training dataset differs from the testing one, thus proving to be more suitable for real-world scenarios.
-Furthermore, our approach demonstrates greater robustness and improved explainability than competing methods.
+Then, we train CLIP to rank these degraded images based on their similarity to quality-related antonym text prompts.
+At the same time, we force CLIP to generate consistent representations for images with similar content and the same level of degradation.
+Our method significantly outperforms other opinion-unaware approaches on several datasets with authentic distortions.
+Moreover, despite not requiring MOS, QualiCLIP achieves state-of-the-art performance even when compared with supervised methods in cross-dataset experiments, thus proving to be suitable for application in real-world scenarios.
 The code and the model are publicly available at https://github.com/miccunifi/QualiCLIP.

 PDF Abstract